Pediatric Resilience Circles

 Word From Our Chapter President

 One of my first columns for this newsletter as Chapter Vice President was about physician wellness and burnout.
-What I wrote then is even more true now, as we enter the third year of the COVID pandemic.
+What I wrote then is even more true now, as we enter the fourth year of the COVID pandemic.
 Quoting that column from 2019:

 “I recently attended a talk by Tait Shanafelt, MD, the Chief Wellness Officer for Stanford Medicine.
 After presenting the statistics and discussing the scope of the problem, he talked about some interventions that specifically addressed burnout and satisfaction by fostering community and support from colleagues.
 The results were impressive if unsurprising, physicians who had a structured, regular way to connect with colleagues had lower levels of burnout and found more meaning in their work.
 His summary: “The medicine was colleagues connecting with each other.
 Everything else was the syringe.”